 - Type A: Authoritarian (high on anger; high on engagement); believed in by 31% of the population.

 - Type B: Benevolent (low on anger, high on engagement); believed in by 23%.

 - Type C: Critical (high on anger, low on engagement); believed in by 16%.

 - Type D: Distant (low on anger, low on engagement); believed in by 24%.

 The second most popular concept believed in by about one quarter of the American adult population, is the "Type D" or "Distant God," who closely matches the Deistic belief.
 Yet very few people are aware of Deism as a religion.
 This would appear to be a magnificent opportunity for a religious entrepreneur to start up the next big religion, matched to the beliefs of this 23%.

 Since in excess of 70% of the American adult population identify themselves as Christians, one might ask which of the four Gods is a close match to Yeshua of Nazareth (a.k.a.
 Jesus Christ) as described in the Bible.
 Actually all four do.
-All one has to do is to select individual passages from the Bible and ignore the other passages that describe the activities and expectations of the Trinity.
+All one has to do is to select individual passages from the Bible and ignore other passages.

 Importance of God in North Americans' lives -- comparing gender and nationality: 2